modocache/MDCSwipeToChoose/README.md

 // ... in a view controller

-#pragma mark - Creating and Customizing a MDCSwipeToVChooseView
+#pragma mark - Creating and Customizing a MDCSwipeToChooseView

 - (void)viewDidLoad {
     [super viewDidLoad];